Risi e Bisi

 (Italian stewed rice and peas)

-Risi e bisi is favorite springtime dish in the Veneto region of northern Italy.
-It is a thick soup, not a risotto, so you should add enough stock to keep its consistency somewhat loose.
-And try to use fresh peas if you can.
-They make a much more flavorful dish and give it a brighter green.
+Risi e bisi is springtime dish with rice and fresh peas from the Veneto region of northern Italy.
+This kid's favorite is more of a thick soup than a risotto, so make sure to add enough stock to keep its consistency somewhat loose.
+And try to use fresh peas instead of frozen.
+They make a much more flavorful dish with a brighter green.

 3 to 4 servings